dagger/dagger/docs/current/guides/324301-argo-workflows.md

 The next step is to install [Argo Workflows](https://argoproj.github.io/argo-workflows/) in the Kubernetes cluster.

-This guide will follow the [quickstart](https://github.com/argoproj/argo-workflows/blob/master/docs/quick-start.md) installation, however your own deployment may have different requirements.
-Once you've successfully installed argo workflows to your cluster, continue to the next step.
+Follow the [Argo Workflows quickstart](https://github.com/argoproj/argo-workflows/blob/master/docs/quick-start.md) steps, adjusting them as needed to your own requirements.
+Once you've successfully installed Argo Workflows to your cluster, continue to the next step.

 ## Configure the Dagger Daemonset